-Pro Excellent package managment with the AUR
+Pro Excellent package management with the AUR

 The AUR is a repository with a very extensive catalogue of build/install scripts that are contributed by users.
 While these scripts are inherently less secure than conventional packages maintained by a distro's authors, it's still way easier to verify the security of install scripts than it would be to write them yourself.
+It's very usefull.

 Pro Support for a large variety of hardware

 From latest wacom pads to obscure wireless cards in laptops Arch's hw support has been and continues to be good.
 It has worked on laptops where other leading distro's like debian/ mint/ ubuntu failed to detect and work with all hardware.

 If searching through the wiki or the forums for any problems turns nothing, any question on the official forums, Arch subreddit or the IRC channel will be answered within minutes.
 There will probably be no hand-holding however, Arch users prefer to point anyone to a resource that may help them instead of trying to outright solve their problem in a forum thread.
 This is quite helpful for people who want to really learn how their system works but also for other people who may stumble in that thread considering how most problems don’t have a universal solution.

 Since its stripped down, it is fast and you don't have to deal with bloatware.